akif2543/disarray/README.md

 ![Tooltips](app/assets/images/readme/tooltips.gif "Dynamic tooltips")

+## Future Directions

+I hope to add functionality for notifications, pinned messages, mentions, and then finally tackle voice chat in the near future.
+I honestly can't wait!

-Thank you for taking the time to look through this README!
-Please don't hesitate to get in touch if you found anything interesting.
+Thank you for taking the time to look through this README.
+Please don't hesitate to get in touch if you found it interesting.